ppy/osu-wiki/wiki/Tournaments/CbC/2022/en.md

    - "Lag spikes" are not considered a valid reason to nullify a beatmap.
    - If a rematch happens, the original roster for each team during that particular beatmap must remain the same.
 If that is not possible, *both* teams will be allowed to swap rosters.
 4. If a player disconnects, their scores will not be counted towards their team's total, unless adequate proof of said score is provided, vaild proof are player point-of-view live stream snippets, scores on mp links, in-game replays (which the timestamps must exactly match the time at which the game took place), and official stream.
-5. If a player disconnects between beatmaps and the team cannot provide a substitute, the match can be delayed for up to 10 minutes (limited to once per team, per match).
+5. If a player disconnects between beatmaps and the team cannot provide a substitute, the match can be delayed for up to 10 minutes (limited to once per team, per match), if still, a *win by default* decaler for opposite team.

 #### Mappool